sgowrishetty/resume-checklist/README.md

 ✅ Resume Word Limit Waltz: Keep your resume between 400-600 words.
 It's a short and sweet choreography of your career.

-✅ Buzzword Avoidance Boogie: Dance away from buzzwords.
-Let your achievements tango on the resume floor.

 ✅ Soft Skills Salsa: Highlight your soft skills.
 They are the graceful moves in your professional dance routine.

-✅ Metrics Measurement Mambo: Quantify your achievements.
-It's like adding beats to your professional rhythm.

-✅ ATS-Friendly Resume Tango: Dance with ATS-friendly resumes.
-Pick well-known fonts, keep it simple, and customize for each job.
-The resume waltz with ATS systems!

 ✅ Jobscan Match Dance: Before you hit the apply button, dance with Jobscan.
 Ensure your resume and the job listing are in perfect sync.